 Big waves were made when androgynous model, Andrej Pejic appeared on the cover of Dossier, Issue 7 back in 2011.
 Bookstores and newsstands across the States apparently asked the magazine to cover the issue with opaque poly bags.
 The cover made people uncomfortable, but it finally gave a voice to gender benders everywhere.
 Image: Dossier Magazine

 Kim K was featured on the cover of W Magazine's November 2010 - the annual Art issue.
-It was both strange and beautiful at the same time, as I thought it much more interesting than her infamous Paper Mag cover.
 From the tongue-in-cheek tagline to the plastic-looking quality of her skin, the cover spoke volumes about what we choose to appreciate as art.

 Image: W Magazine

 Lui magazine is an erotic mag from France.
 So, naturally being naked on the cover is no biggie.
 Yet, seeing a massive star like Rihanna topless on the cover and completely naked inside the mag made people sit up and take notice.
 And it also got her banned from Instagram.
 Image: Lui magazine

 Caitlyn Jenner used Vanity Fair as a platform to show the world who she truly was.
 Shot by the magnificent fashion photographer, Annie Leibovitz, this cover showed inclusivity of trans individuals in the media.